Photo Credit: Nina Pascoe

 Vice-President: Paul Fearon, FCPA, FAICD, FIPAA (VIC)

-Paul joined RHSV as a Councillor in 2022.
-He is a board member of the charity Ryder Cheshire Australia and Honorary Treasurer and Public Officer for The Ryder Cheshire Foundation Victoria.
+Paul joined RHSV as a Councillor in 2022 and is currently the chair of RHSV’s Governance & Finance Committee.
+Paul is also the Chairman and President of the charity Ryder Cheshire Australia and Honorary Treasurer and Public Officer for The Ryder Cheshire Foundation Victoria.
 Now retired, Paul was formerly Victoria’s statutory safety and technical regulator for the electricity, gas, and pipeline industries, CEO of Energy Safe Victoria, and CEO of the Victorian Essential Services Commission.
-Paul has completed post-graduate qualifications in History and is currently pursuing doctoral research on Victoria’s colonial railways and the emergence of Australia’s first public enterprise and statutory authority, Victorian Railways (VR).
+Paul has completed post-graduate qualifications in History and is a PhD candidate in History at the University of Melbourne.

 Photo Credit: Nico Keenan